 Sarjeant Gallery Te Whare o Rehua

-A new opening was created in the north elevation giving access to the gallery extension at the upper level.
+As part of the restoration, the historic Sarjeant building is being seismically strengthened.
+New structural elements are inserted into the existing building fabric with minimum disruption to the decorative interior spaces.
 The original main entrance and side rooms will be restored and used as a library and members’ area as well as a ceremonial entrance when required.
-The basement space will be reconfigured to accommodate building services, while the prominent dome and skylights remain.
+The existing basement space will be reconfigured to accommodate building services, while on the gallery floor, the prominent dome and skylights remain.